SeldonIO/seldon-core/docs-gb/README.md

 With over 2M installs, Seldon Core is used across organisations to manage large scale deployment of machine learning models, and key benefits include:

-* Easy way to containerise ML models using our [pre-packaged inference servers](servers/overview.md), [custom servers](servers/custom.md), or [language wrappers](https://docs.seldon.io/projects/seldon-core/en/1.18/wrappers/language_wrappers.html).
+* Easy way to containerise ML models using our [pre-packaged inference servers](servers/overview.md), [custom servers](servers/custom.md), or [language wrappers](configuration/wrappers-and-sdks/README.md).
-* Out of the box endpoints which can be tested through [Swagger UI](https://docs.seldon.io/projects/seldon-core/en/latest/reference/apis/openapi.html?highlight=swagger), [Seldon Python Client or Curl / GRPCurl](wrappers/python/python_module.md#seldon-core-python-package).
+* Out of the box endpoints which can be tested through [Swagger UI](reference/prediction-apis/prediction-open-api-spec/seldon-core-external-via-ambassador/README.md), [Seldon Python Client or Curl / GRPCurl](wrappers/python/python_module.md#seldon-core-python-package).
-* Cloud agnostic and tested on [AWS EKS, Azure AKS, Google GKE, Alicloud, Digital Ocean and Openshift](notebooks/#cloud-specific-examples).
+* Cloud agnostic and tested on [AWS EKS, Azure AKS, Google GKE, Alicloud, Digital Ocean and Openshift](notebooks/README.md#cloud-specific-examples).
-* Powerful and rich inference graphs made out of [predictors, transformers, routers, combiners, and more](https://docs.seldon.io/projects/seldon-core/en/1.18/examples/graph-metadata.html).
+* Powerful and rich inference graphs made out of [predictors, transformers, routers, combiners, and more](routing/inference-graph.md).
 * Metadata provenance to ensure each model can be traced back to its respective [training system, data and metrics](deployments/metadata.md)
-* Advanced and customisable metrics with integration [to Prometheus and Grafana](integrations/analytics.md).
+* Advanced and customisable metrics with integration to [Prometheus](integrations/analytics.md).
 * Full auditability through model input-output request [logging integration with Elasticsearch](reference/log_level.md).
 * Microservice distributed tracing through [integration to Jaeger](integrations/distributed-tracing.md) for insights on latency across microservice hops.
 * Secure, reliable and robust system maintained through a consistent [security & updates policy](../SECURITY.md).